Don’t need life insurance?

 You can also call AIG Life directly on 0330 390 0520*

-++ UK savings stats taken from the Association of British Insurers.
++Uk insurers payout taken from Association of British Insurers